em1e/ft_irc/tests2.md

 - nick:
   - for some reason if you join multiple channels at once, it doesn't sent the admin stuff or nickname changes into the later channels
+  -  Nick kimviljasimos is already in use (liberachat)
+  - need to announce that nickname has been changed in all priv and chan.

 - privmsg:
   - opens a new window as expected
   - if you open a chat with another client, change one of their nicknames then the msg then the open chat doesn't work anymore
   - you can send quotes and a space as a message, is this intended?
+YES
   - should it send some form of a message to the sender or reciever about the new open widnow?
+NO
+  - when msg user not exist. should print in privat message window:
+  11:11 <kimviljasimos> hello you
+  11:11 -!- sndnandjadjwaj: No such nick/channel

 - join:
   - ~~you can join channels using: #channel, channel, 4channel, _channel and .~~